 7-Quart Programmable Slow Cooker – This slow cooker (aka Crock Pot) is can be programmed for 30 minutes – 20 hours and automatically switches to warm once the cook time is completed.

-Other Recipes To Enjoy –
+Other Soup Recipes Your Family May Enjoy –

 Instant Pot Broccoli Cheese Noodle Soup